OilProducts/fz/examples/README.md

 **Challenge:** Satisfying a simple prefix condition to reach a buffer overflow.

 `target2.c` introduces a condition before a stack buffer overflow: the input must start with the magic byte 'X'.
 If this magic byte is present, the program then attempts to copy subsequent input bytes into a small stack buffer, leading to an overflow if the input is sufficiently long.
 If the 'X' prefix is missing, the vulnerable code path is not reached.

+## Target 3: Multi-Threaded Network Server (`examples/netserver`)

+**Challenge:** Reaching crash conditions over TCP connections.

+`server.c` implements a simple threaded TCP server listening on port 9000.
+It accepts multiple clients simultaneously and keeps each connection open for a few seconds.
+Specific input strings trigger clear crashes:

+- `"OVERFLOW:"` followed by more than seven bytes causes a stack buffer overflow.
+- `"DOUBLEFREE"` triggers a double free on the heap.
+- `"CRASH"` dereferences a null pointer.

+Run `fuzz.sh` in this directory to build the server and fuzz it using the network harness.